Ectoedemia rubifoliella

-The wingspan is about 4 mm.
+Its wingspan is about 4 mm.

-The larvae feed on blackberry.
-They mine the leaves of their host plant.
-The mine starts as a very narrow linear mine, which closely follows a vein or the margin of the leaf before enlarging into an irregular blotch.
+The larvae feed by mining the leaves of blackberry bushes.
+This begins with a very narrow linear mine following a vein or the margin of the leaf closely before enlarging into an irregular blotch.
 Mines containing larvae may be collected in July and September.
 The larvae are pale green and the cocoon is dark brown.